Carburetors on BMW Airhead Motorcycles; how to properly synchronize them

 used.
 Some use the vacuum gauges method, works fine.
 I do that

-Some have tried shorting out both bottom plugs, leaving them shorted-out, during the procedure, which usually works pretty well.
+Some have tried shorting out both bottom plugs, leaving them shorted-out during the procedure, which usually works pretty well.
 Some install two lower spark plugs with zero gaps.
 I do not.
-I install 4 spoke adapters, one at each plug.
+I install 4 each spoke adapters, one at each plug.
 I make up jumper wires (two are needed), maybe 6 inches long or so; and an alligator clip on the wires ends.
 I can then clip a wire onto a lower spoke, and the other end of the wire to a nearby cylinder fin.
 Then I do my synchronization and balancing work by having only to alternately short the top plugs adaptors.
 If that does not work for the particular engine, I short both plugs on one cylinder at a time to the fins, with one screwdriver.

 1. Even with clean idle passages and everything else in good condition, irregular idle and strange symptoms at idle and off-idle, and ESPECIALLY irregular idle rpm, are often due to a bad idle adjustment or idle adjustment and/or idle jet rubber O-rings.
 This can also happen on CV carburetors withOUT the springs above the slides, the purpose of which is to ensure positive seating of the slide at the bottom at idle...and to smoothly return the slide downwards.
 The earliest /5 carburetors had real problems, and a completely separate article is on this website for those.
 Springs can be added, on dome carbs.
 Be SURE there is throttle cable slack at the carbs!!!!